Chapter 11 Formatting Objects in Word

 Figure 18D.
 3D Model contextual tab.

 When the 3D image is selected in the document, the 3D Model contextual tab will appear on the tab row (Figure 18C).
 The contextual tab contains several controls that allow the user to customize the 3D image.
-Commands and features on this tab include:
+Commands and features on this tab include the following:

 • Adjust group: Allows the user to add additional 3D models or reset the current 3D model.